JaiRanchod/Desk-10-Software-Engineering-Group-Project/Documentation Notes/Scope of Project.md

-Data will be a combination of live and hand-selected data.
-We hope to populate the database with

-Some example user profiles, so that when our project is hosted locally for marking, markers can create their own profile and hopefully be matched up to some of our test profiles.
+<p>&nbsp;&nbsp;&nbsp;&nbsp;Data will be a combination of live and hand-selected data.
+We hope to populate the database with some example user profiles, so that when our project is hosted locally for marking, markers can create their own profile and hopefully be matched up to some of our test profiles.</p>